 | Title Insurance (optional) | ~0.5% one-time | Buyer |

-Total buyer closing costs: approximately 5%–8% of the purchase price.
-This is competitive by international standards — particularly given there is no stamp duty and no value-added tax on real estate transactions in Panama.
+Total buyer closing costs: approximately 2%–4% of the purchase price.
+Transfer tax and agent commission are paid by the seller in Panama.
+This makes closing costs very competitive by international standards — particularly given there is no stamp duty and no value-added tax on real estate transactions.

 Property Taxes in Panama